agustinmista/website/website/blog/hello.md

 Hello there!

 It's been a very long time since I originally built this website with the sole purpose of having my publications in a single place.
 While doing so, I also found it was quite easy to add the necessary code to generate blog posts (like the one you're looking at now).
 So, _after all, why not, why shouldn't I_?
-To the surprise of anybody, I haven't written anything in almost 4 years this site has been up --- even though I really wanted to!
+To the surprise of anybody, I haven't written anything in the 4 years this site has been up --- even though I really wanted to!

 Now, the reasons for not having written anything in 4 years despite really wanting to are probably unsurprising: sometimes I feel I have nothing interesting to say.
 Other times when I find something interesting that I think I could write about, my immediate reaction is to think "why anybody would want to read about this".
 Sometimes I feel the effort needed to write something meaningful is really worth it.
 Sometimes I'm just tired and I rather zoom out and binge-watch a TV show or play a videogame than write a long existential blob.
 You know, all the bits in the procrastinator's army knife.